 As with other features of the car, the infotainment system in the Centodieci is likely very similar to that in the Chiron, meaning that there is no central display.
 Instead, details on media will be displayed on one of the TFT screens that flank the central speedometer.
 The Chiron's sound system with diamond membranes is likely to be included too, and is made by the Accuton brand.
 Wi-Fi compatibility and Bluetooth should feature, but Apple CarPlay and Android Auto smartphone integration systems are likely absent.

 The Centodieci is meticulously crafted and it will take two years for all ten units to be built, so we don't expect any reliability issues.
 However, it may be worth noting that the Chiron was subject to a couple of recalls.
 The problems included a rear left-hand driveshaft that could break and a malfunctioning stability control system.
-Another two Chiron issues were for side airbags that may not deploy correctly and seat recliner brackets.
+Another two Chiron issues were for side airbags that may not deploy correctly and seat recliner brackets that were improperly welded.

 Although no info is publicly available on the warranty, we expect the Centodieci to come with four years of full warranty coverage and complimentary scheduled maintenance for the same period.

 The Centodieci is the kind of rare, expensive machine that will likely never be crashed intentionally, at least not by a rationally thinking owner.
 Fortunately, although there are no crash test results for an official safety review of the Centodieci, Bugatti crashed one Chiron multiple times with no weakening of the carbon body.